by Joseph Heller

 The second third of the novel is given over to the accelerating decline of many characters' fortunes, most notably Kid Samson, McWatt, Chief White Halfoat, Orr, and even Doc Daneeka.
 As the absurdity of the novel becomes concentrated – think of Milo's multiple mayorships, Nately's weird Oedipal resentment of his prostitute's father figure, and Yossarian's own impersonation of the soldier who saw everything twice – Yossarian's impending rejection of the irrationality of the military complex seems inevitable.

-The conclusion of act two, when the novel seems as far from resolution as possible, comes in Chapter Thirty-Eight and Chapter Thirty Nine, when Nately's prostitute and her kid sister are kicked out of their home by the military police.
+The conclusion of Act II, when the novel seems as far from resolution as possible, comes in Chapters Thirty-Eight and Thirty Nine, when Nately's prostitute and her kid sister are kicked out of their home by the military police.
 Yossarian, AWOL with Milo and refusing to fly any more missions, is in Rome, where he was sent by the brass to recover from the death of Nately.
 Yossarian has become so thoroughly paranoid that he persists in walking backwards to prevent anyone from sneaking up on him.

 As he begins searching for Nately's prostitute, and especially for her kid sister, he encounters a series of scenes of arbitrary and unstoppable violence; he also finds the ultimate definition of Catch-22: "Catch-22 says that they have the right to do anything we can't stop them from doing" (39.21).
 Yossarian has been unable to save either Nately's prostitute or her kid sister, both of whom come after him with knives; he has also reached a stalemate with the military, unable to leave but unwilling to stay.